4 Sources

 Copy Link

-A University of California San Diego study provides the first empirical evidence that modern AI can pass the Turing Test.
-When given persona prompts, GPT-4.5 was judged to be human 73% of the time—outperforming actual humans.
-The findings force a rethink of what the test measures: not raw intelligence, but human-likeness.
+A University of California San Diego study provides the first empirical evidence that AI passes the Turing Test.
+GPT-4.5 was judged human 73% of the time—more often than actual humans—fundamentally changing how we measure machine intelligence.
+The findings raise urgent questions about online trust and distinguishing between humans and AI in everyday digital interactions.

-A groundbreaking study from the University of California San Diego has delivered the first empirical evidence that AI passes the Turing Test, the iconic benchmark created by British mathematician Alan Turing in 1950
+A groundbreaking University of California San Diego study has delivered the first definitive empirical evidence that modern AI can pass the Turing Test, the iconic benchmark created by British mathematician Alan Turing in 1950

 1

 .
-Published in the Proceedings of the National Academy of Sciences, the research rigorously tested whether large language models could convincingly imitate human conversation so well that people couldn't reliably distinguish them from real humans2
+Published in the Proceedings of the National Academy of Sciences, the research tested whether advanced large language models could mimic human conversation so convincingly that people couldn't reliably tell them apart from real humans4

 .
-The results are striking: GPT-4.5, when equipped with persona prompts, was judged to be human 73% of the time—significantly outperforming actual human participants1
+The results mark a pivotal moment: GPT-4.5 was judged to be human 73% of the time, significantly outperforming actual human participants in the same test1

 2

 .
-Researchers tested four different systems: state-of-the-art models GPT-4.5 and LLaMa-3.1-405B, alongside baseline models GPT-4o and ELIZA, a classic 1960s rules-based chatbot.
-LLaMa-3.1-405B was judged human 56% of the time—statistically indistinguishable from actual humans—while baseline systems ELIZA and GPT-4o were selected as human only about 23% and 21% of the time1
+The performance gap was dramatic.
+While LLaMa-3.1-405B was judged human 56% of the time—statistically indistinguishable from actual humans—the baseline systems ELIZA and GPT-4o were identified as human only 23% and 21% of the time respectively4

 .